-10.1 - No portable heaters were observed in area reas.
 10.1 - No portable heaters were observed in the common areas.
-10.4 - This report does not cover any fixed heating in the flats however it is 0.4 - This report does not cover any fixed heating in the flats however it is idvised that these are regularly checked and the results recorded.
-11. (Cooking 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
+10.4 - This report does not cover any fixed had advised that these are regularly checked and - er it i S 11.
+(Cooking 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
 N/A \boxtimes Yes No More specifically: 11.2 Filters changed and ductwork cleaned regularly? \boxtimes N/A Yes No 11.3 Suitable extinguishing appliances available? \boxtimes N/A Yes No Comments: There is no cooking in any of the common ar eas 12.
-L -ightning 12.1 Do the premises have a lightning protection system? \boxtimes Yes No Comments: Last tested May 2017.
-13. ł lousekeeping 13.1 Is the standard of housekeeping adequate? \boxtimes Yes No More specifically: 13.2 Combustible materials appear to be separated from ignition sources? \boxtimes Yes No
+L ightning 12.1 Do the premises have a lightning protection system? \boxtimes Yes No Comments: No evidence provided at the time of the insp ectior ٦.
+13. H lousekeeping 13.1 Is the standard of housekeeping adequate? \boxtimes Yes No More specifically: 13.2 Combustible materials appear to be separated from ignition sources? \boxtimes Yes No

 13.3 Avoidance of unnecessary accumulation of combustible materials or waste?
-N/A Yes No 13.4 Avoidance of inappropriate storage of combustible materials?
-Yes \boxtimes No 13.5 Appropriate storage of hazardous materials?
-N/A Yes \boxtimes No Comments: 13.2 - The practice of closing off the bottom containers below are full must cease.
-This ac up within the bin chute which could contribute source being disposed down the chute.
-This ction a e to ar illows only pote ombu ntial f istibles ire ign s to b ition uild 13.3(a) - A number of door mats were locate should be tested to ensure that they are fire a fire. te to 13.3(b) - There is an unnecessary accumula balconies outside of the flat doors.
-This should appropriate action taken to limit this practice ld be access ed ar d the the op oen 13.4 - A number of combustible materials are These should be removed. e bein g store ed in t he boil ler ro om.
-13.5 - Cleaning products are kept in the boile in a lockable metal cupboard. er roo m.
-The se sh ould b e pla ced 14.
-F lazards Introduced by Outside Contr acto rs and d Bui ilding j Wo rks 14.1 Are fire safety conditions imposed on outside contractors? \boxtimes Yes No 14.2 Is there satisfactory control over works carried out on the premises by outside contractors (including "hot work" permits)?
-Yes No 14.3 If there are in-house maintenance personnel, are suitable precautions taken during "hot work", including use of "hot work" permits?
-N/A \boxtimes Yes No house maintenance work being carried out was produced.
+N/A Yes \boxtimes No 13.4 Avoidance of inappropriate storage of combustible materials? \boxtimes Yes No 13.5 Appropriate storage of hazardous materials?
+N/A \boxtimes Yes No Comments: 13.2 - The practice of closing off the bottom of the bin chute when the containers below are full must cease.
+This action allows combustibles to build up within the bin chute which could contribute to any potential fire ignition source being disposed down the chute.
+This policy needs to be reviewed.
+13.3(a) - A number of door mats were located outside flat doors.
+These should be tested to ensure that they are fire retardant and cannot contribute to a fire.
+13.3(b) - There is an unnecessary accumulation of combustibles on the open balconies outside of the flat doors.
+This should be accessed and the appropriate action taken to limit this practice to an acceptable level.
+14. F lazards Introduced by Outside Contr actoi rs and l Bui ilding j Wo rks 14.1 Are fire safety conditions imposed on outside contractors? \boxtimes Yes No 14.2 Is there satisfactory control over works carried out on the premises by outside contractors (including "hot work" permits)?
+Yes No

+At the time of the inspection no documentation for outside contractors or in house maintenance work being carried out was produced.
 The caretaker on site had a reasonable understanding on what should be done when outside contractors are on site however this should be reinforced.